seanius/grab-sf-votes/README.md

 --------------
 Basic things are very easy to change.
-The DB schema is simple, and I wrote it using an ORM specifically so that you can eaisly change the RDBMS just by porting the dable definitions and editing the connection string in db.py.
+The DB schema is simple, and I wrote it using an ORM specifically so that you can eaisly change the RDBMS just by porting the table definitions and editing the connection string in db.py.
 The code is somewhat modular; hopefully the functions will give you an idea of how things are done.
 There's a decent amount of boilerplate code for parsing and paginating Legistar's Telerik grid UI components, which might come in handy